 The ELY of DPS 2 specifies 9 lots per hectare for Cells 1-6 and 13 lots per hectare for Cell 9.
-It is noted that the ELY for Cells 1-6 is relatively conservative and has contributed towards the creation of excess funds in some cells due to the actual yields exceeding the estimated lot yields.
+It is noted that the ELY for Cells 1-6 is relatively conservative and has contributed towards the creation of excess funds in some Cells due to the actual yields exceeding the estimated lot yields.
 This is as a result of the fact that contemporary lot sizes are much smaller than what was originally the case when the DCP provisions were prepared, resulting in more lots being created which in turn leads to more contributions and thus excess funds.

-In order to address the submissions, DPS 2 can be amended to reflect an updated ELY in line with contemporary lot yields, which will assist in achieving greater accuracy in estimating future lot yields, setting ICPL rates and estimating potential excess funds in some cells.
+In order to address the submissions, DPS 2 can be amended to reflect an updated ELY to reflect a more realistic estimated lot yield, which will assist in achieving greater accuracy in estimating future lot yields, setting ICPL rates and estimating potential excess funds in some Cells.
 It is not considered to be appropriate to address this through the Annual Review process and should be through an amendment of the Scheme.